ndelitski/rancher-alarms/README.md

 ## Roadmap
  - Simplify configuration
+ - Support for rancher-metadata backend when running inside Rancher environment
  - More notifications mechanisms: http, sms
  - Test coverage
  - Notify when all services operate normal after some of them was in degraded state